kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 * `NodeIPAMController` must be enabled in the Kubernetes cluster.
   When deploying a cluster with kubeadm the `--pod-network-cidr <cidr>` option must be specified.
+* Open vSwitch kernel module must be present on every Kubernetes node.

-To deploy the latest version of Antrea (built from the master branch), use the checked-in [deployment yaml](https://github.com/vmware-tanzu/antrea/blob/master/build/yamls/antrea.yml):
+To deploy the latest version of Antrea, use the checked-in [deployment yaml](https://github.com/vmware-tanzu/antrea/blob/master/build/yamls/antrea.yml):